Cosmoglobe/zodipy/docs/usage.md

 print(emission)
 # <Quantity [25.08189292] MJy / sr>
 ```
-By default, the observer is assumed to be on Earth.
+By default, the observer is assumed to be the center of the Earth.
 The position of the observer can be explicitly provided as the keyword argument `obspos` in the `evaluate` method

 ```py hl_lines="15 19"
 import astropy.units as u